dominic-codespoti/dotnet-metadata-mcp-server/readme.md

   - Properties with types and accessors
   - Fields with types and modifiers
   - Events with handler types
+- **NuGet Package Search**: Search for NuGet packages on nuget.org with filtering and pagination
+- **NuGet Package Version Information**: Retrieve version history and dependency information for specific NuGet packages
 - **Filtering**: Apply wildcard filters to narrow down results
 - **Pagination**: Handle large result sets with built-in pagination

 ## Roadmap

-- [ ] Add NuGet integration to provide information about actual package versions
+- [x] Add NuGet integration to provide information about actual package versions
 - [ ] Try to switch to the mcpdotnet [library](https://github.com/PederHP/mcpdotnet)
 - [ ] Add dependency graph building capabilities
 - [ ] Improve multi-project scenario